Overview

 1. Vectorized Hierarchical Softmax

 Classically, Hierarchical Softmax involves traversing a binary Huffman tree.
-This is efficient on a CPU but hostile to GPUs due to divergent execution paths.
+While efficient on a CPU, this approach creates divergent execution paths on GPUs.

 - The Solution: I implemented a “pre-computed path” strategy.
 The tree traversal for every vocabulary word is flattened into fixed-size tensors (